 An In-Depth Look At How One Family Created A Barrier-Free Bathroom With The Help Of Our Team

 Our clients loved living in their charming home in Hinckley, but couldn’t stand their cramped outdated bathroom.
-They wanted to create a beautiful new space using universal design elements so that their parents could use the bathroom with ease.
+They wanted to create a beautiful new space using universal ADA design elements so that their parents could use the bathroom with ease.
 While they wanted to make the bathroom friendly for aging in place, they didn’t want it to look like a hospital restroom with traditional grab bars.
-With the help of Ken Spears, our Certified Aging in Place Specialist, we were able to design a bathroom that would be safe and functional for years to come.
+With the help of Ken Spears, our Certified Aging in Place Specialist was able to design a bathroom that would be safe and functional for years to come.

 Some of the universal design elements we incorporated into this bathroom renovation include:

-- Barrier-free shower with a handheld shower head
+- Handicapped equipped, barrier-free shower with a handheld shower head

 - Grab bars